 - Each post starts with a summary.
 Users must click on a link to see the whole post (makes it easier to scan for topics that interest you).

 Do let me know if you have questions or suggestions for improvement.
 If you do, please provide them in the area for comments at the end of posts so others can see the comments too.
 I receive an email that alerts me any time someone makes a comment on the site.
 If you leave your email address in the comment, I will send the feedback directly to you since I always wonder what a blog/article author thinks about my comments.

-My suggestion is to look at what's new first, then the last few blog posts in the area titled "Ralph Soule Blog," and finally move to the file area, especially the Junior Engineering Duty Officer Guides directory.
+My suggestion is to look at what's new first, then the last few blog posts in the area titled "Blog-Grad Studies and Research," or "Blog-Professional Development."
+Finally, move to the file area, especially the Junior Engineering Duty Officer Guides directory.